 The IECEE CB Scheme is an internationally recognized multi-lateral certification system for electrical and electronic products based on the IEC international standards.
 It aims to simplify the certification process for entry into the international market.
 All DEWETRON products are tested by accredited labs according to harmonized standards and receive a CB scheme test report.
 This is the basis for admission to the non-European market.
 On request, we can test against a broader range of specifications or the requirements for your unique application(s).

 We live in a world full of electromagnetic fields.
-RF equipment, frequency converters, electrical engines and some medical devices create such fields.
-Using a generator and an antenna to create a strong modulated, electromagnetic field, we test the immunity of our devices against radiated disturbances.
+RF equipment, frequency converters, electrical engines, and some medical devices create such fields.
+By using a generator and an antenna to create a strong modulated, electromagnetic field, we test the immunity of our devices against radiated disturbances.
 Testing is conducted in a special anechoic test chamber, in a certified contract lab.